-At the request of Chancellor Cantor, a committee was assembled in July 2008 and was charged to consider four-day work week and other flexible work schedule options that respond to sustainability principles and the high price of gas.
+At the request of former Chancellor Nancy Cantor, a committee was assembled in July 2008 and was charged to consider a four-day work week and other flexible work schedule options that respond to sustainability principles and the high price of gas.
 This exploration has resulted in a new process in which managers and supervisors are expected to consider the possibilities for such modified work schedules within their areas, in discussion with their staff.

 Current policy and practice for flexible work at SU have demonstrated that a variety of options can work for both employees and the University, although not for every employee, or every job, or every department.

 The committee determined that the following concepts that contain a sustainability component will work in general in a wide variety of areas.